GEC-git/AptaMat/README.md

 - `-files` followed by path to formatted files containing one, or several secondary structures in dotbracket format
 - `-ensemble` (Optionnal) which indicates whether the input secondary structures are part of an ensemble
 - `-method` indicates the spatial distance method choose for AptaMat, by default cityblock and alternatively euclidean
-- `-speed` indicates the risk taken by the algorithm when calculating the searchg depth. (default: slow) Can be set to quick if the user is confident in its data.
+- `-speed` indicates the risk taken by the algorithm when calculating the search depth. (default: slow) Can be set to quick if the user is confident in its data.

       usage: AptaMat2.py [-h] [-v] [-speed [{slow,quick}]] [-structures STRUCTURES [STRUCTURES ...]] [-weights WEIGHTS [WEIGHTS ...]] [-files FILES [FILES ...]] [-ensemble] [-method [{cityblock,euclidean}]]